londoncalling/slow-motion-stories/_pages/portfolio-rowing.md

 ### Contact

-- Click LinkedIn button in footer to message me through LinkedIn, send email via the [Contact](contact.html) page, or directly by copy-pasting this email into your mail client: <font color="green">vicky.bialas@gmail.com</font>.
+- Click LinkedIn button in footer to message me through LinkedIn, or send email via the [Contact](contact.html) page.